sunipkm/probe-rp-usb/README.md

 into BOOTSEL mode on demand) and routes `defmt` log output over a second USB CDC-ACM serial port.  `probe-rp-usb` drives the full workflow:

+Firmware intended to work with `probe-rp-usb` should use the `rp-usb-reset` crate to create that USB reset interface correctly.
+Doing so keeps the reset interface compatible with `probe-rp-usb` and avoids the manual Zadig driver-install step on Windows.

 `flash new firmware` &rarr; `wait for reboot` &rarr; `stream & decode defmt logs`

 all from one command, over the same USB cable that powers the board.